 Turning to the magnitudes, we observe the following.
 In the topological phase (Fig.~\ref{thetavar}(a)), all components are small, within $\pm 0.06\,$eV, reflecting the weak current response in this regime.
 At the critical point (Fig.~\ref{thetavar}(b)), the amplitudes of all three components grow significantly, with $I_z$ spanning nearly $\pm 0.5\,$eV.
 In the trivial phase (Fig.~\ref{thetavar}(c)), the overall trend resembles the earlier cases but with reduced amplitudes (about $\pm 0.15\,$eV) compared to the critical point.
-Importantly, the systematic behavior observed for the real components of the persistent charge current does not extend to the persistent spin currents.
-Specifically, while the charge currents are typically weak in the topological regime, moderate at the critical point, and largest in the trivial phase, the persistent spin currents do not follow this universal trend.
-Instead, their magnitudes are strongly dependent on the orientation of the magnetic moments, the chemical potential, and the SDS factor $\mathpzc{h}$.

 Another key factor determining the orientation of the magnetic moments is the azimuthal angle $\varphi$, whose influence on the persistent spin currents is illustrated in Fig.~\ref{phivar}.
 Here the polar angle is fixed at $\theta=\pi/3$, with all other parameters unchanged.
 For all intradimer hopping configurations, $I_z$ remains constant over the full range of $\varphi$, while $I_x$ shows a cosine-like variation and $I_y$ exhibits a sine-like dependence.
 This behavior can be physically understood from the spherical polar decomposition of the magnetic moments.
 For a fixed $\theta$, the $z$-component is independent of $\varphi$, which explains the flat profile of $I_z$, whereas the $x$- and $y$-components scale as $\cos{\varphi}$ and $\sin{\varphi}$, respectively, giving rise to the observed oscillations in $I_x$ and $I_y$.